iamme24cl/mero-winenotes/notes.md

 ## App name - mero-winenotes

 An app that lets you take notes of your favorite wines.
 When working as a sommelier, I was constantly tasting new wines and taking notes of them.
 My goal with this app is to build something that the user can use to take notes in a pattern that sommeliers or individuals in similar fields generally use.
-I would like this app be able to takes notes of producer/winery name, the grape varietal(s) used to make the wine, the appelation(region), the vintage, price, an image_url for display and finally the tasting notes.
+I would like this app be able to takes notes of name/winery name, the grape varietal(s) used to make the wine, the appelation(region), the vintage, price, an image_url for display and finally the tasting_notes.
 	The user should be able to Log in and out.
 	The user should be able to create, update and delete thier account.
 	The user should be able to only view thier own wines.
 	The user should be able to create, read, update and delete a wine that belongs to them.

+Sprint 1: User Functionality
+  /register
+  /login
+  /logout

+  User
+  authentication
+  email / password

+Sprint 2: Wine Functionality
+  create
+  read
+  update
+  delete

+  only when user is logged in and the wine belongs to the user

+Sprint 3: Refactor Code
+  Make sure code is DRY

+Sprint 4: Layout
+  make some CSS adjustments

 ## Models with association